MohammedAmine-Bennouna/MohammedAmine-Bennouna.github.io/README.md

-## For highschool students preparing International Mathematic
+## For highschool students preparing IMO
-We founded an organization Math&Maroc with previous IMO contestants to help you train for International Mathematical Olympiad (IMO), visit [www.mathemaroc.com](www.mathemaroc.com) for more informations.
+We founded an organization Math&Maroc with previous International Mathematical Olympiad (IMO) contestants to help you train for IMO, visit [www.mathemaroc.com](www.mathemaroc.com) for more informations.
 You can in particular find courses I wrote [here](http://mathemaroc.com/Publications) (in french).